 In 1880 Owens College became the first constituent part of the federal Victoria University, England’s first civic university, which later included colleges in Liverpool and Leeds.
 After Birmingham gained its own as charter as a University in 1900 the colleges of the Victoria University separated and in 1903 Owens College was reconstituted as the Victoria University of Manchester, though it was often known simply known as 'the University of Manchester', or simply as 'Owens'.

 Between 1890 and 1914 the University expanded considerably, with new laboratories appearing on Coupland Street.
 Between 1918 and 1939 new arts buildings to the south of Burlington Street were added.
 After 1945 the science, engineering and medical departments were rehoused to the east of Oxford Road.

-The John Rylands Library on Deansgate started out as one of the world’s finest charity libraries; established in 1899 by the widow of a Manchester merchant, it joined the University in 1972.
+The John Rylands Research Institute and Library on Deansgate started out as one of the world’s finest charity libraries; established in 1899 by the widow of a Manchester merchant, it joined the University in 1972.
 The Whitworth Art Gallery was founded in 1889 commemorating Sir Joseph Whitworth, the great Manchester engineer whose legacy funded many of Manchester’s educational investments around the beginning of the 20th century.
 It joined the University in 1958.